A Global Threat: 1997–2000

 Shortly thereafter, AGT secured a record deal with GMM records because Mark Noah had seen them play in Chapel Hill, NC with Patriot.
 That winter after a weekend of shows, original member Brett Threat was fired from the band and would subsequently move back to Maine and form the punk band USA Waste.
 The band then played a few shows with Johnny on bass, before he too was released from the band and went on to form USA Waste with Brett.
 AGT then recruited long-time friend and previous musical collaborator Gabe Crate (a.k.a.
 Gabe Asturd) to join the group on bass.
-Having now secured a more musically solid lineup they hit the studio to record their second full length "Until We Die".
-In November, Mark Civitarese, also known as Mark Unseen, played his last show with AGT, having decided that being in two bands was too taxing.
+Having now secured a more musically solid lineup they hit the studio to record their second full-length "Until We Die".
+In November, Mark Civitarese, also known as Mark Unseen, played his last show with AGT and left due to being in two bands.